jentery/engl230v3/index.md

 *Friday, September 23rd*

 * Expect a lecture and large group discussion about "Message in a Bottle," with attention to material (including visceral language), trust (including deferred messages, unknown addressees, and purloined letters), speculation (including conjecture, time travel, and worldbuilding), repatriation, and roles played by the messenger (including curator, guide, conduit, carrier, and trickster).
-* Also expect a review of [Prompt 1](prompt1.html), a response to which is due Tuesday.
+* Also expect a review of [Prompt 1](prompt1.html), a response to which is due Tuesday, as well as the "no questions asked," one-week late policy for all submissions in this course.

 Please note that Tuesday, September 20th is the last day for 100% reduction of tuition fees for standard first term and full year courses, and Friday, September 23rd is the last day for adding courses that begin in the first term.